 There are no immigration quotas.
 No vaccination is required for entry into Bahrain.
-However, vaccination against Yellow Fever is required if arriving within 6 days after leaving or transiting infected areas.
 Work Permits and Medical Certificates are required for those intending to work in Bahrain.
 Pursuant to Article 1 of the Ministerial Order on Entry, a non-Bahraini cannot enter Bahrain without a valid passport and an entry visa.
 The entry visa for visiting purposes shall not be issued to a non-Bahraini if the Embassy discovers any evidence in the documents submitted thereto or from the applicant's circumstances that the latter intends to work in Bahrain.

-Notwithstanding the above, passport officers at Bahrain International Airport may issue entry visas to non-Bahrainis belonging to certain specified nationalities, who do not hold visa issued prior to their arrival.
-The nationals of the following countries are eligible to obtain on-arrival visa:

-Nationals of most EU countries, Australia, Canada and USA may obtain visas on arrival at Bahrain International Airport or King Fahad Causeway if holding valid passports and return/onward tickets for touristic or business stays.
-The fee is BD5.
+Notwithstanding the above, passport officers may issue entry visas to non-Bahrainis belonging to certain specified nationalities, who do not hold visa issued prior to their arrival.
+The nationals of 69 countries including most EU countries, Australia, Canada and USA may obtain visas on arrival at Bahrain International Airport or King Fahad Causeway if holding valid passports and return/onward tickets for touristic or business stays.
+The application fee is BD4.
+Meanwhile nationals of 116 countries may apply for a visa online.